ottoyiu/k8s-ec2-srcdst/README.md

 ```

 ```
-	./kubernetes-ec2-srcdst-controller --help
 Usage of ./kubernetes-ec2-srcdst-controller:
   -alsologtostderr
         log to standard error as well as files -kubeconfig string
         Path to a kubeconfig file
   -log_backtrace_at value
         when logging hits line file:N, emit a stack trace -log_dir string
         If non-empty, write log files in this directory -logtostderr
         log to standard error instead of files -stderrthreshold value
-					logs at or above this threshold go to stderr
+        logs at or above this threshold go to stderr -v value
-		-v value
         log level for V logs
   -vmodule value
         comma-separated list of pattern=N settings for file-filtered logging
 ```
 Specifying the verbosity level of logging to 4 using the `-v` flag will get debug level output.